Oil slips as U.S. crude stockpiles show surprise build

 Brent crude futures LCOc1 lost 85 cents to settle at $77.39 a barrel.

 U.S. crude stockpiles rose 1.3 million barrels last week, according to U.S. Energy Information Administration data.
-Analysts had expected a 3.5 million-barrel decline.
+Analysts had expected a 3.5 million-barrel draw.
 [EIA/S]

-“An unexpected build in the U.S. commercial crude inventory has prompted profit-taking,” said Abhishek Kumar, senior energy analyst at Interfax Energy in London.

-“The most concerning aspect for inventories is the continued decline in Cushing,” said Andrew Lipow, president of Lipow Oil Associates.
+“Because it’s driving season, you expect a lot of crude to go through refineries right now - so that’s why we were looking for a draw,” said Gene McGillian, vice president of market research at Tradition Energy in Stamford, Connecticut.

+On Thursday, The Wall Street Journal reported that public listing preparations of state-run Saudi Aramco have stalled.
+That may reduce the pressure on Saudi Arabia to keep oil prices high, said John Kilduff, partner at energy hedge fund Again Capital LLC in New York.

-Flows into Cushing dropped following an outage at the 360,000 barrel per day (bpd) Syncrude facility in Alberta.
-The facility is expected to remain offline through July, so Cushing inventories are likely to keep declining, said Lipow.
+Flows into Cushing dropped following an outage at the 360,000 barrel per day (bpd) Syncrude facility in Alberta, which is expected to persist through July.

+“With those continued drawdowns at Cushing, we were approaching a situation where you could soon start to consider us nearing a shortage,” Kilduff said.

+The inventory report also showed an increase in imports, which “provided some relief...and showed that even with the Syncrude situation, all is not lost,” Kilduff said.

-On Wednesday, U.S. President Donald Trump accused the Organization of the Petroleum Exporting Countries of driving up fuel prices.
+Oil prices have been rocked by recent comments from President Donald Trump.
+On Wednesday, he accused the Organization of the Petroleum Exporting Countries of driving up fuel prices.

-“The OPEC Monopoly must remember that gas prices are up & they are doing little to help,” Trump tweeted.
-“If anything, they are driving prices higher as the United States defends many of their members for very little $’s.”

-“This must be a two way street,” he wrote, adding in block capitals, “Reduce pricing now!”

-Saudi Arabia on Thursday cut August prices of its Arab Light grade crude exports.
-The move appeared related to President Trump’s tweets, said Stewart Glickman, energy equity analyst at CFRA Research in New York.

-Washington’s plans to reimpose sanctions against Iran, OPEC’s No. 3 producer, have boosted oil prices, analysts said.
+Prices have risen as a result of Washington’s plans to reimpose sanctions against Iran, OPEC’s No. 3 producer, analysts said.

-“Roughly 30 percent of all seaborne oil is transported through this strait every day,” Commerzbank said in a note, adding a blockade would have “dramatic consequences for global oil supply and an impact on prices that is almost impossible to put into figures.”
+A blockade of the strait, through which roughly 30 percent of all seaborne oil travels, would have “dramatic consequences for global oil supply and an impact on prices that is almost impossible to put into figures,” Commerzbank said in a note.

 The U.S. Navy stands ready to ensure freedom of navigation and free flow of commerce, a spokesman for the U.S. military’s Central Command said.

-To view a graphic on U.S. vs international oil prices, click: reut.rs/2KL7XoZ
+To view a graphic on U.S. verses international oil prices, click: reut.rs/2KL7XoZ

-Additional reporting by Stephanie Kelly in New York; Dmitry Zhdannikov and Shadia Nasralla in London; Henning Gloystein in Singapore; Editing by Marguerita Choy and David Gregorio
+Reporting by Ayenat Mersie; Additional reporting by Stephanie Kelly in New York; Dmitry Zhdannikov and Shadia Nasralla in London; Editing by David Gregorio and Leslie Adler